 2. Luckey’s Woodsman

 Serving off-grid provisions, Luckey’s Woodsman makes food inspired by the great outdoors.
-Previously, Luckey’s parked among the food carts at Silvermoon Brewery’s The Office.
-Now, you can find them as the resident food cart for The Brown Owl in the Box Factory.
+Previously, Luckey’s served as the resident food cart at The Brown Owl.
+Now, you can find them serving food to hungry brewpub patrons at Good Life Brewing.

 Grub on local Splitting Aces Ranch burgers served on brioche buns with tomato and living butter lettuce.
 For a fancy burger, order the forager burger; charred wild mushrooms, goat chevre, balsamic reduction, and pesto aioli.